titan/clawcode/README.md

 ### 2) `clawteam`: a schedulable virtual R&D team

 With `/clawteam`, the system can orchestrate roles and execution:
+- Professional role segmentation and extraction of mental models from years of industry experience.
 - Intelligent role pick and assignment
 - Serial/parallel flow planning
 - Per-role outputs and final integration